vinceimbat/vinceimbat/content/thoughts/my lms sky level setup.md

 To imagine what fulfilling my purpose looks like, I wrote [[my vision statement]].

-To imagine how my vision could translate into action and allow myself to track my progress, I have created [[thoughts/my life areas]].
+To imagine how my vision could translate into action and allow myself to track my progress, I have created [[my life areas]].

 Within my life areas are goals that I track in [[my life goals master list]].